 J-PIER IMMIGRATION IS AN AFFILIATED EDUCATION PARTNER

-HIGH SCHOOL (GRADE 9-12) - DIPLOMAS - UNDERGRADUATE- POST GRADUATE - MASTERS - PHD
+HIGH SCHOOL (GRADE 9-12) - DIPLOMAS - UNDERGRADUATE- POST GRADUATE - MASTERS

 - STREAMLINED APPLICATION PROCESS– Review and submissions directly to colleges/universities

 - NO EXTRA FEES FOR OUR SERVICES- All you pay is the application fees for universities/colleges

 - WE HANDLE THE ENTIRE APPLICATION PROCESS– Profile filtering, school choice, program choice

 - HIGH ACCEPTANCE RATE- With Unique Matching Algorithm

 - STUDY VISA SERVICES– At Affordable Cost

 - CHOICE OF PROGRAMS– For Everyone and For All Ages **

 - MATURED STUDENTS–Direct Placements to Program of Choice

 - LOW IELTS/TOEFL– Conditional Acceptance with ESL **